molines/IMHOTEP/Doc/Definitions_of_IMHOTEP_eORCA025_experiment.md

-# Definition of IMOTHEP configuration
+# Definition of IMHOTEP configuration

 ## Context
-A series of runs are foreseen during the IMOTHEP project.
+A series of runs are foreseen during the IMHOTEP project.
 A first set of runs, based on a global eORCA025 configuration, is dedicated on the sensitivity of the ocean  circulation to different runoff scenarii.
 The focus is put on 3 regions : (i) the tropical Atlantic, (ii) Greenland and (iii) the northern part of the indian ocean.
 Runs in the